fraspass/sbm/README.md

 ## Methodology

-The model is described in *Sanna Passino, F. and Heard, N. A., "Bayesian estimation of the latent dimension and communities in stochastic blockmodel"* ([link to arXiv](https://arxiv.org/abs/0000.00000)).
+The model is described in *Sanna Passino, F. and Heard, N. A., "Bayesian estimation of the latent dimension and communities in stochastic blockmodel"* ([link to arXiv --- CURRENTLY NOT AVAILABLE](https://arxiv.org/abs/0000.00000)).

 ## Understanding the code